A good doctor is your first line of defense against illness and disease. Know what to look for so you can find one who’s right for you.

 First, decide what qualities in a physician are most important to you.
 Next, ask friends and relatives to recommend doctors who may match your criteria.
 Call your local hospital and ask for their physician referral line.
 State and local medical societies can also help you locate a physician.
 Check their websites.
 Also, ask your insurance company for a list of network providers, if appropriate.

 You may also be able to find some helpful references in your library.
 There are various published medical directories that can give you more doctors to look into.
-They can also help you verify that a certain physician is board certified in a particular specialty.
+They can also help you verify that a certain physician is a board certified in a particular specialty.

 Once you find a doctor who interests you, call and speak with someone on the staff.
 Try finding out as much as you can before scheduling an appointment.
 Consider asking some of the following questions: